-^{}Visiting Lecturer of Law, University of Alabama School of Law.
+^{}Visiting Lecturer of Law at The University of Alabama Culverhouse School of Law.
 J.D., University of Southern California Gould School of Law and Ph.D., The University of Chicago.
-I would like to thank Richard Delgado, Jean Stefancic, Jenny Carroll, Ron Krotoszynski, Al Brophy, Eve Hanan, Ben Levin, and Anna Roberts for comments on various aspects of the project; Richard Helmholz for his guidance on earlier work exploring the criminal law of colonial Massachusetts; the members of the Junior Faculty Workshop at the University of Alabama School of Law; the participants of CrimFest!; and the faculty at Duquesne School of Law for their comments.
+I would like to thank Ron Krotoszynski, Yonathan Arbel, Jenny Carroll, Richard Delgado, and Al Brophy for comments on various aspects of the paper; Richard Helmholz for his guidance on earlier work exploring the criminal law of colonial Massachusetts; and the members of the Junior Faculty Workshop at the Culverhouse School of Law and the faculty at Duquesne School of Law for their comments.
 As always, I thank Deepa Das Acevedo for her comments, corrections, and inspiration.
 All errors remain mine alone.